Developing knowledge and skills does not stop after initial or even specialist training courses.

 Where to get training

-The CPSU have worked in partnership with sportscoach UK in the development of its Safeguarding and Protecting Children refresher workshop.
-This is available directly from sportscoach UK in England in person or as an online course, and through the Welsh Sports Association's online course in Wales.
+The CPSU has worked in partnership with UK Coaching in the development of its Safeguarding and Protecting Children refresher workshop.
+This is available directly from UK Coaching in England in person or as an online course, and through the Welsh Sports Association's online course in Wales.